Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: SPLIT SUPERSYMMETRY D6-brane models with

+Conditions (a), (b), (c), (d) can be naturally obtained - in intersecting brane worlds - and in the current models.
+The (e), (f) conditions are harder to be obtained and may be examined in a case by case basis.
+Also condition (c) for a particle physics model that includes gravity - as STIBs - means that the string scale should be high and at least $10^{16}$ GeV.
 Condition (a) can be naturally satisfied in STIBS and there are a lot of models exhibiting only the SM spectrum at low energies.
 These models accommodate the SM spectrum and can be either belong to an overall non-supersymmetric model or to an overall N=1 supersymmetric model.
-The first case involves three generation models with supersymmetry broken at the string scale as it has been exhibited in the toroidal orientifolds in \cite{louis2, kokos5, kokos6, kokos1} and where the superpartners of the SM are being massive and of the order of the string scale.
-It is also possible to construct non-supersymmetric constructions that localize locally the N=1 supersymmetric SM spectrum and such models have been constructed in \cite{cre1}, \cite{kokosusy}, \cite{kha1}.
+The first case involves three generation models with supersymmetry broken at the string scale as it has been exhibited in the toroidal orientifolds in \cite{louis2, kokos5, kokos6, kokos1} and in the previous sections as superpartners of the SM are being massive and of the order of the string scale.
+It is also possible to construct non-supersymmetric constructions that localize locally the N=1 supersymmetric SM spectrum and such models have been constructed in \cite{cre1}, \cite{kokosusy}, \cite{floko}.
 In particular in \cite{kokosusy} we generalized the four stack constructions of \cite{cre1} by also including a non-zero B-field flux in the models[also extending these models to their maximal extensions with gauge groups made of five and six stacks of D6-branes at the string scale].
-This makes the torus tilded and allows for more general solutions in the RR tadpoles as well changing the number of N=1 Higgs supermultiplets present in the spectrum.
+This makes the torus tilted and allows for more general solutions in the RR tadpoles as well changing the number of N=1 Higgs supermultiplets present in the spectrum.
 In the four stack models constructed in \cite{cre1, kokosusy} it has been shown \cite{gauge} that it is possible to accommodate the successful prediction of supersymmetric SU(5) GUTS with $sin^2(\theta) = 3/8 $ at a string scale which coincides with the unification scale of $2 \cdot 10^{16}$ GeV, and all gauge coupling constants unified at $10^{16}$ GeV.
-Hence condition (c) is also satisfied in IBs and obviously all the D-brane models appearing in \cite{cre1}, \cite{kokosusy}, \cite{kha1} could form realistic D-brane split susy models if RR tadpoles is shown to be consistently implemented (such an analysis do not exist at the moment).
-These issues will be examined in \cite{kokodio}.
-Next, we will also show that it is also possible - in the framework of the present $Z_3 \times Z_3$ orientifolds - to easily build models which satisfy conditions (a),(b),(c), (d); some models may also satisfy partially or fully the condition (e).
+Hence condition (c) is also satisfied in IBs and obviously all the D-brane models appearing in \cite{cre1}, \cite{kokosusy} could form realistic D-brane split susy models as RR tadpoles has been shown to be consistently implemented in \cite{floko}and in the present work.
+Next, we will also show that it is also possible - in the framework of the present $Z_3 \times Z_3$ orientifolds - to easily build models which satisfy conditions (a),(b),(c),(d); some models may also satisfy partially or fully the condition (e).